We’re delighted to have our very favorite learn-to-knit book back in stock – Pom Pom’s Knit How!

-Isager also includes a full-size photo of the completed swatch, so you can see in detail what your swatch should look like as it grows, and even measure it against the photo.
+As in her most recent book, K (Knit), Isager includes a full-size photo of the swatch for each project, so you can see in detail what it should look like as it grows, and even measure it against the photo.

 Look for the book on our teacart, and find Isager yarns in the lace, fingering, and DK weight sections here at the shop!